 Die Hausaufgabe wird gemacht.

 The plural form of nouns denotes more than one.
+German plural rules can be found here.

 The woman- the women